Natural Gas Leak Symptoms, Signs and What to Do if You Have One

 - Energy 101: Resources to Help Understand Energy

-- Natural Gas Leak Signs, Symptoms, and What to Do if You Have One
+- Natural Gas Leak Symptoms, Signs and What to Do if You Have One

 Natural gas is the world’s cleanest fossil fuel, producing only carbon dioxide, water vapor and small amounts of nitrogen oxide when burned.
 Natural gas is also used to power a wide range of consumer products, including furnaces, fireplaces, clothes dryers, and stoves.
 In fact, it’s likely that at least one of your appliances runs on natural gas.